 “Your name is Erin Solstice.
 I have summoned you to explain the death of my subject to me.
 My…Klbkchhezeim.
 My Prognugator.
 Klbkch of the Centenium.
 Do you know what you have done?”

 Erin looked at the Queen.
 She didn’t know what to say.
 Her chest was hurting, but her heart was already broken.
 They’d taken his body away.
 She felt like she was still dying.
 She couldn’t feel the pain, it was so great.

 The Queen gestured behind Erin.
 She pointed to the two silent giants flanking the doors.

-“Do not fear my soldiers.
-They will cause you no harm.”
+“Do not fear my Soldiers.
+They will cause you no harm if you answer.”

 Erin glanced over her shoulder.
 She’d been grabbed in the midst of the confusion.
 A group of giant Antinium had swept her out of the guard barracks against her will and the protests of the other guards.
 Now, they silently watched her.

-The two guards that stood in the back of the massive chamber were giants among Antinium.
+The two guards that stood in the back of the massive chamber were far taller than the Workers.
+A head higher and thicker and stronger by far.
 Unlike Klbkch or the Workers, these Antinium were nearly twice their size, with massive forearms and spiked, sharp gauntlets formed of their exoskeleton.

 “Erin Solstice.
-I hold you accountable for the death of Klbkchhezeim.”
+I hold you accountable for the death of Klbkchhezeim.
+Speak.”